Convention (political norm): New Zealand

-There is a convention that the Prime Minister of New Zealand should not ask for an early election unless he or she is unable to maintain confidence and supply.
+There is a convention that the Prime Minister of New Zealand should not ask for an early election unless they are unable to maintain confidence and supply.
 By the 1950s, it had also become a convention that elections should be held on the last Saturday of November, or the closest date to this range as possible.
 There are several times when these conventions have been broken and an election has been held several months earlier: